-The mission of the Research, Measurement, and Evaluation M.S.Ed. program is to (a) promote and advance quantitative methodology in social sciences, and (b) provide students with the requisite training for them to become high-quality researchers, data analysts, research coordinators, and measurement advisors in a variety of industrial and academic setting.
+The mission of the RME M.S.Ed. program is to (a) promote and advance quantitative methodology in social sciences, and (b) provide students with the requisite training for them to become high-quality researchers, data analysts, research coordinators, and measurement advisors in a variety of industrial and academic setting.

-To accomplish this goal, our curriculum allows students to get sufficient training in the relevant methodologies and statistical software through coursework and field experience.
-We provide a variety of courses that cover basic descriptive and inferential statistics, the general linear models, multivariate statistics, structural equation modeling, measurement theory, program evaluation, data management, and statistical programming using R, SPSS, or SAS.
+To accomplish this goal, our curriculum provides students sufficient training in the relevant methodologies and statistical software through coursework and field experience.
+We provide a variety of courses that cover basic descriptive and inferential statistics, the general linear models, multivariate statistics, structural equation modeling, multilevel modeling, psychometric theory, data management, and statistical programming using R, SPSS, SAS, or Mplus.

 - PhD student in Education, Methodology, Measurement and Analysis at the University of Central Florida